 Rory O'Connell: It's scientific, primarily, because it allows the heat to penetrate into the thickest part of the bread, so it assists cooking.
 And obviously the cross is a cruciform shape, so in a Catholic country that had a resonance — it had the symbolic note of crossing the breads and giving thanks.
 There was also the expression "to let the devil out of the bread," so it was slightly superstitious.
 And if you make that cruciform shape on the bread, when it comes out of the oven it breaks beautifully.
 So you've got the blessing of the bread by putting the cross on it and then you've got the symbolic breaking of the bread.

+O'Connell also points out that the raisin-laden version of Irish soda bread most Irish-Americans are used to is unfamiliar to most Irish.
+But that doesn't mean it isn't delicious.
 In my (completely unbiased) opinion, Aunt Helen's Irish soda bread is the best I've ever tasted.
 My family enjoys it toasted and topped with butter, but it's just as good plain.
 For those who might want to try their hand at it, I include the recipe below:

 3 ½ cups of flour